zarathustr/FA3R/README.md

 # Paper

-Related paper has been submitted to IEEE Transactions on Robotics
+Related paper has been submitted to IEEE Transactions on Instrumentation and Measurement.